This millet breakfast porridge is creamy, smooth, delicious, healthy, and easy to make!

 Quinoa is a grass while millet is a whole grain.
 Millet has a mild nutty taste while quinoa has a more grassy flavor to it.
 Not everyone’s cup of tea.
 They are both naturally gluten-free, packed with fiber, magnesium, and amino acid.
 Quinoa is a complete chain of protein, quinoa is not.
 They are both great additions to a healthy diet.

-Millet has a creamier texture when cooked properly.
+Millet has a creamier texture when cooked properly but can easily be a rice replacement for an healthier option.

 Quick tip!
 Millet gets a really soft texture when it’s soaked overnight.
 It also takes less time to cook.
 Without soaking, with the adequate amount of water millet takes around 30 to 35 minutes to fully cook on the stovetop on medium heat.
 On the pressure cooker or instant pot without soaking, millet takes 5 to 8 minutes to be fully cooked.